taylor-ortiz/black-lab-roastery/README.md

   <li>A map of the Denver area showing all of her coffee shops.
 Its a 'nice to have' if the map filters down with the search</li>
 </ul>

-She has a list of other requirements, however she would just like to see a proof of concept to ensure shes comfortable with the approcach.
-Since you just learned about a cool and new technology, you recommend a Lightning Web Component and get to work!
+Since you just learned about a cool and new technology that would offer a great solution to the above ACs, you recommend a Lightning Web Component and get to work on the proof of concept!
+As a developer, you know that it's important to offer the most scalable solution possible and so you decide to package and source control your work so that the next developer or admin can quickly get up to speed.

 # Setup Instructions: